Brooks Macdonald is set to launch a decumulation service, aimed at clients who are looking for a more defined income stream from their investments.

 The firm has laid out a three-pronged plan to cut costs.

 ‘We are done for now with staff costs and are now looking at non-staff costs.
 A review of our property portfolio has already started and will continue as leases renew over the next couple of years.
-We want to see if we are in the right place and at the right price point,’ explained Ben Thorpe, group finance director.
+We want to see if we are in the right place and at the right price point,’ group finance director Ben Thorpe said.

 ‘Secondly, there will be a rationalisation of our supply base to make sure we’re not paying for some services twice.
 Thirdly, we will have a new employee expenses system towards the end of the year to keep a better eye on cost,’ he added.